Language Literacy Education (EDLL)

 5345.
-Early Literacy (3).
+Emergent and Early Literacy Development and Pedagogy (3).
 Theoretical bases, procedures, techniques, and materials for early literacy instruction.

 5346.
-Understanding, Valuing, and Teaching Struggling Learners (3).
+Increasing Reading Proficiency for All Readers (3).
 Examines a constructivist framework as a foundation for understanding language and literacy development in elementary classrooms.

 5348.
 Applied Linguistics and the Teaching of Literacy (3).
 Prerequisite: Previous reading courses or consent of instructor.
 A study of reading as communication with applications of linguistics to the reading classroom.